- Rare opportunity to acquire house, stone outbuildings and circa 3 acres

 Private drainage via septic tank.
 Mains electricity.
 Oil fired central heating system.
 Wood burning stoves.
 Spring water supply.
 BT landline and broad band.

-The house, caravan, outbuildings/barns and land are all Freehold
+The house and outbuildings are Freehold

 It is worth noting that from the No Through Road sign this road only provides access to the properties of Ty Croes and Ty Philip and the neighbouring farm fields.
 The track up to Ty Philip is a Green Lane.
 The track beyond Ty Philip gateway provides access to the fields, Ty Croes and Ty Philip having a right of access over the Green Lane.
 The present owners have not made any planning applications to convert the outbuildings close to the house.